GoogleChrome/developer.chrome.com/site/en/blog/first-party-sets-sameparty/index.md

 A first-party set is _not_ meant to be an exhaustive list of sites that belong to the same organization.
 You _only_ need to create a set between sites if you explicitly need a cross-site cookie allowed across them.
-Make sure you check out "What use cases are right for the First-Party Sets Origin Trial?" below.
+Make sure you check out [What use cases are right for the First-Party Sets Origin Trial?](#usecases) below.
 {% endAside %}

 To declare a first-party set, static JSON resources that list members and owners